 Transplanting is best performed in the fall or early winter when the plant is dormant.
 Transplanting, however, can also be done in early spring before your plant has entered the growing season.

 If you plan to split your plant into more than one, be sure you have enough well-draining containers and potting mix available for all of your plants transplanting.

 To transplant a Geranium Orion, grasp the plant by the base of its stem and gently tease it out of its pot.
 Then, loosen the potting mix from the plant’s root ball.

 Add a layer of potting mix to the bottom of your container and place your plant inside, gently filling in around its roots with the fresh potting mix so the start of its stem is aligned with the soil line.

 Gently pat down the soil and water thoroughly, ensuring all excess moisture drains.

 Geranium Orion is hardy and highly resistant to pests and diseases.
-However, overwatering, underwatering, and too much or too little sun can harm the plant.
+However, overwatering, underwatering, and too much sun can harm the plant.